polyaxon/polyaxon/site/docs/intro/serving/deploying-ml-apps.md

 ## Overview

-In the previous guide we trained several models, in this section we will learn how to deploy a model as an interactive dashboard.
+In the previous guide we trained several models.
+In this section we will learn how to deploy a model as an interactive dashboard.
 This is an example of creating a parametrized app that you can host using Polyaxon.
 The same principles in this guides can be used to deploy similar apps using other projects like Dash, Voila, custom front-end service, ...